Etheldred Benett: Fossil collection

 From at least 1809 until her death, she devoted herself to collecting and studying the fossils of her native county, beginning with the Warminister area.
 Benett was knowledgeable in stratigraphy, which aided her searches, and her wealth enabled her to hire collectors and purchase prepared specimens.

 Her interest in geology was encouraged by her sister in-law's half brother, the botanist Aylmer Bourke Lambert.
 Lambert was an avid fossil collector who contributed to James Sowerby’s Mineral Conchology; he was a founding member of the Linnean Society, a member of the Royal Society, and an early member of the Geological Society.
 It was through him that Benett developed her love of fossils and relationships with many leading geologists of the time, and it is only through works by these men that most references to her work were made.
 For example, she contributed to Gideon Mantell's work on stratigraphy, and also worked with Sowerby.
 Benett was unmarried and financially independent, and so was able to dedicate much of her life to the developing field of geology through the collection and study of fossils, especially fossil sponges.

 Benett's speciality was the Middle Cretaceous Upper Greensand in Wiltshire's Vale of Wardour.
 Her collection was one of the largest and most diverse of its time, resulting in many visitors to her home.
 The collection consisted of over 1500 specimens that are now being recognised due to the resurfacing of said collection by a publication in 1989.
 Some fossils in her collection were the first to be illustrated and described, whilst others were extremely rare or unusually well preserved.

 Benett had contact with many authors of works on fossils including the Sowerbys.
 Forty-one of her specimens were included in Sowerby's Mineral Conchology, a major fossil reference work, in which she had the second-highest number of contributions.
-After viewing a part of her collection, and assuming she was male, Tsar Nicholas I granted her a Doctorate of Civil Law from the University of St. Petersberg at a time when women were not admitted into higher education institutions.
+After viewing a part of her collection, and assuming she was male, Tsar Nicholas I granted her a Doctorate of Civil Law from the University of St. Petersburg at a time when women were not admitted into higher education institutions.
 The Geological Society also would not admit her as a member due to her being a woman.
 In response to her honorary doctorate, Benett noted that "scientific people, in general, have a very low opinion of the abilities of my sex."